 - Create loyalty programs

 - Marketing campaigns management

 While WeChat undoubtedly offers a robust set of features for marketing, CRMs like JING and Convertlab will help you penetrate more specific market niches.

 Since WeChat is a social media platform, it’s also crucial to ensure that you monitor the activities of your accounts, audience, and competitors.
 You’ll need social media listening tools in your arsenal to do this.
 You can search WeChat trends on keywords, strategies, and other activities that can impact your marketing strategies.

 There are a lot of tools that you can use to listen on social media, such as Aladdin, NewRank, and Xiguaji.
 WeChat also has its own social media listening tool called the WeChat Index.
 WeChat Index is a free tool that allows you to gain insight into how your brand performs.

 You can also use this to search for topics and keywords that you can use for your next marketing campaign.

 There are also other tools that you can use to enhance your WeChat marketing strategy.

-Another tool we like is CaoLiao which is a QR code generating tool.
-QR codes are really great for promoting your brand, even beyond WeChat, which is why CaoLiao is great for your business.
+Another tool we like is CaoLiao which is a QR code-generating tool.
+QR codes are really great for promoting your brand, even beyond WeChat, which is why CaoLiao is excellent for your business.

 There are also other third-party tools that you can use to supplement your marketing strategy, such as Baidu Search, which can also help you with your keyword research.
 Huodongxing is a tremendous social media launch and campaign tool with many features, including lead generation.
 There’s also Chuangkit which can help you create visual designs in seconds.